tyroprogrammer/learn-react-app/src/tutorial/03-PowerOfJSX.md

 <div onClick={function(){ alert('clicked')}}></div>
 ```

-We will look into details about the [event handler](/tutorial/handling-events) later in the tutorial.
+We will look more into [event handler](/tutorial/handling-events) later in the tutorial.